Information for Pre-Health Students

 - Apply for and take the appropriate admissions test.
 Many students find a review/preparation course helpful as a part of their preparation, but not all students do.

 - Continue volunteer/paid work in health care.
 It is important that you get in a position where you see ongoing health care.

 - Work on your interview skills.
-Attend the mock interview sessions and visit the Career Development Center for help.
+Attend the mock interview sessions and visit the Career Center for help.

 - Most students will begin the application process for professional school in the junior year.
 Continue with this through the Summer.
 Make sure that schools have received completed applications.

 - Students will typically hear from schools starting in the fall of senior year.
 Schedule interviews as quickly a possible since schools will often use a rolling admissions process.
 Review information about each program before going to the interview.
 Have questions about the program prepared ahead of time